exasol/exasol-testcontainers/doc/design.md

 This section introduces technical system constraints.

 ## Exasol Docker Container Requires Privileged Mode
 `const~exasol-docker-container-requires-privileged-mode~1`

 The [Exasol Docker container needs to run in privileged mode](https://github.com/exasol/docker-db#privileged-mode) in order to work properly.

 Needs: dsn

+## Alternative to Docker Exec
+`const~alternative-to-docker-exec~1`

+Usually `docker exec` can be used to connect to a docker container in order to execute shell commands or to copy files.
+Depending on the detailed process the Exasol Docker container was built with it might not be possible to use `docker exec`.
+This requires to first detect if `docker exec` is possible and second to provide an alternative method for the same purpose.

+Needs: dsn